Texas Legislature

 Loading the Elevenlabs Text to Speech AudioNative Player…

 In a landmark decision that has reignited the national debate over school choice, the Texas House of Representatives has passed Senate Bill 2, a measure that would allocate $1 billion in public funds toward a school voucher program.
-The bill, backed by Governor Greg Abbott and supported by former President Donald Trump, aims to provide families with subsidies to cover tuition at private and religious schools.
+The bill, backed by Governor Greg Abbott and supported by President Donald Trump, aims to provide families with subsidies to cover tuition at private and religious schools.

 Supporters hail the measure as a necessary step toward expanding educational freedom and empowering parents to choose the best path for their children.
 Critics, however, argue it marks a turning point in the gradual erosion of public education funding in the state.